 Let’s face it, vintage is in vogue.
 We are loving it.
 Vintage cars, vintage hairdos, vintage bikes.
 We love the style, the romance, the charm.
 It makes sense that we would want to go vintage with our piano.
-There is so much character to older pianos and you can almost imagine some of the great composers sitting at them writing their music.
+There is so much character to older pianos and you can almost imagine some of the great composers sitting at them, composing their masterpieces.

 The Cambridge english dictionary gives the meaning of vintage as something of high quality and lasting value, or showing the best and most typical characteristics of a particular type of thing, especially from the past.

 Pianos made anytime from the late 1800’s through to the 1940’s have a style and aesthetic that satisfies our quest for vintage, but what about the mechanics?
 Are they all of high quality and lasting value?
 The answer is no.

 Makers of vintage pianos

 If you’re looking for a vintage piano, here are some of the brands to look out for: Steinway & Sons, Richard Lipp & Sohn, Feurich, Bechstein & Bluthner.
 This is not a comprehensive list, but these Companies made some of the better quality instruments around the turn of last century.
 Different makers had peak periods of excellence in manufacture at different times.